paroxetine (hydrochloride anhydrate)

-Like other drugs of this type, Paxtine will not relieve your symptoms straight away.
+Like other drugs of this class, PAXTINE will not relieve your symptoms immediately.

-People generally start feeling better in a few weeks or so.
-Occasionally, the symptoms
+People generally start feeling better in a few weeks.

-doctor immediately or go to the nearest hospital if you have any distressing thoughts
+Tell your doctor immediately or go to your nearest hospital if you have any distressing

-doctor if you experience any worsening of your depression/other symptoms at any time
+Tell your doctor if you experience any worsening of your depression/other symptoms

-Do not stop taking Paxtine even if you begin to feel better.
+Do not stop taking your medicine even if you begin to feel better.

-Your doctor will tell you when and how Paxtine should be discontinued.
+Your doctor will tell you when and how PAXTINE should be stopped.

 Use in children and adolescents

-Paxtine is not recommended for use in children and adolescents under 18 years.
+PAXTINE is not recommended for use in children and adolescents under the age of 18

 Information from clinical trials has suggested that young adults, particularly those